somethingsimade/currentangle-reanimate/README.md

 settings["Fake character should collide"] = true
-settings["Parent real character to fake character"] = false settings["Respawn character"] = true --[[ only should be disabled if your character havent played ANY animations, otherwise it breaks the reanimate]] settings["Names to exclude from transparency"] = {
+settings["Parent real character to fake character"] = false settings["Respawn character"] = true --[[ only should be disabled if your character havent played ANY animations, otherwise it breaks the reanimate ]] settings["Instant respawn"] = false --[[ Instant respawns the character, it will still wait the respawn time, but your character wont be dead.
+Requires: replicatesignal function
+Enable if you want the feature
+]]

+settings["Names to exclude from transparency"] = {
     --[[ example:
     ["HumanoidRootPart"] = true,